dendronhq/dendron-site/vault/community.events.crop.md

 ---

 ## Summary
+A CROP (Community Request ) is an issue that is submitted and voted on by the community.

 Every two weeks, we post three issues in the [#feedback](https://discordapp.com/channels/717965437182410783/739186036495876126) ([Discord invite](https://discord.com/invite/xrKTUStHNZ)) channel.
 These are a combination of issues that are:

 1. Requested by the community (with >5 upvotes),